Redesign of library guides website

 • Reduces editing labor, clears visual clutter, and creates distinction by eliminating duplicated features from the Main Library website

-• Allows for clear connection between LibGuides and the Main Library website with breadcrumbs and a distinct header
+• Elucidates connection between LibGuides and the Main Library website with breadcrumbs and a distinct header

 • Follows University of Arizona branding by implementing components from the Main Library design system